-Vitreous Carbon is a ceramic carbon based material.
+Vitreous Carbon Crucibles are made from a ceramic carbon based material.
 It has the appearance of black glass and it is fragile.
 It has a closed micro-porosity and is impervious to gas.
 Vitreous Carbon has good resistance to thermal shock because of a relatively good thermal conductivity.
 Vitreous Carbon is sometimes referred to as Glassy Carbon.

 Vitreous Carbon is related to graphite crystal but with a very large disorder and submicron voids.
 It has a low density of 1.51 gm/cc as compared with 2.25 gm/cc for theoretical density of graphite crystal.
 Vitreous Carbon is unusual in that when it is treated at 2500°C and over it very slightly modifies its crystallographic structure.